danweb3/danweb3.github.io/_posts/2022-10-12-pilot-study-concluded.md

 ## Results

 Preliminary results from this pilot study are proving to be extremely fruitful in accomplishing our mission of understanding humans.
-We look forward to future studies to continue our research.
+We look forward to our future studies that will continue our research.

 ![Logo](/images/Full_Wordmark.svg)